exposit/katamoiran/_posts/2016-10-14-stats-as-traits.md

 First precept, for me, is that the rules have to be present, or I'm just telling a story, not playing a game.
 Even if that just means that I set personal rules on how often I ask the oracle for story direction.
 But mostly, I like making up a full character and then playing to see what happens.

 But for a while now I've felt like attributes just get in the way.
-Here's the functions they serve.
+Here's the functions they serve (as far as I can tell).

-1. To give a baseline of what your character can accomplish.
+1. To give a baseline of what your character is like, physically and mentally.
+Are they smart, dumb, strong, weak?
 2. Generally combined with another aspect of the character (skills) to see if they accomplish something of value.
 3. Almost always winnowed down to a much smaller number between -3 and +3.
 4. And finally, used to inflict non-HP injuries like drains.